Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Such comments may well have been written for the Sydney Mint proofs of 1853 to 1870.

 The proximity to already established collector markets in the U.K. and Europe, meant that the Sydney Mint proofs were traded commercially soon after they were struck.
-Acquired by collectors in the U.K. and Europe, the U.S. and Africa: names that still resonate strongly with today's numismatic community, Murdoch, Nobleman, Vivian Hewitt, Ahbe, King Farouk of Egypt, to name but a few.
+Sold into the U.K. and Europe, the U.S. and Africa to collectors whose names still resonate strongly with today's numismatic community, Murdoch, Nobleman, Vivian Hewitt, Ahbe, King Farouk of Egypt, to name but five.

-In tracking the Sydney Mint proofs we see that some of the coins eventually came back to Australia in the early 1970s when London firm, Spink, became affiliated with an Australian dealer and established Spink Auctions Australia, opening up our collector market by conducting regular auctions.
+In tracking the Sydney Mint proofs we note that most of the coins came back to Australia in the 1970s when London firm, Spink, formed an affiliation with an Australian coin dealer and established Spink Auctions Australia, opening up our collector market by conducting regular auctions.
 With a direct pipeline into the great collections in the U.K and Europe, Spink had no difficulties sourcing and repatriating Australia's greatest Sydney Mint proof coin rarities.
-And exciting an eager local market.
+And energising a local collector market that was just in its infancy.

 Early auction results provide the history, but the reality is today's collectors look to what has been happening in the past decade for guidance and inspiration.
-Since 2015, there has been a trend to sell our Sydney Mint proofs into overseas coin markets.
-Into the U.S. primarily but also Europe, the coins eagerly taken up.
-The demand from international collectors has continued, as affirmed by European and U.S. auction results in 2015, 2020, 2022 and 2026, remembering that Sydney Mint proofs are so scarce the coins will never make annual appearances.
+Since 2016, there has been a trend to sell our Sydney Mint proofs into overseas coin markets.
+Into the U.S. primarily but also Europe, the coins eagerly taken up, as affirmed by European and U.S. auction results in 2016, 2020, 2022 and 2026, remembering that Sydney Mint proofs are so scarce the coins will never make annual appearances.

-If there are highlights in the series, they are the 1855 Proof Sovereign and 1855 Proof Half Sovereign struck at the Royal Mint London.
+The supreme highlights of the series are the 1855 Proof Sovereign and 1855 Proof Half Sovereign struck at the Royal Mint London.
 And the 1870 Proof Sovereign also a Royal Mint production.
-And the milled edge 1857 Proof Sovereign, the only Sovereign featuring the Sydney Mint design that was actually struck at the Sydney Mint.
+And the grained edge 1857 Proof Sovereign.
+Unique in private hands it is the only Sovereign featuring the Sydney Mint design that was actually struck at the Sydney Mint.

 Fundamentals of Sydney Mint proof coining in the Young Head era, 1872 - 1887